Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 1. Get a Shopify account

-Once you’ve set up your Shopify account and studied the dropshipping resources it contains, it’s time to think about what you’re going to dropship (and to who!).
+Once you’ve set up your Shopify account, it’s time to think about what you’re going to dropship (and to who!).

 This is where finding your niche comes in — so let’s take a look at that.